mjcook/ItemCatalog/README.md

 In your broswer, navigate to http://localhost:5000

+NOTE LOGIN USING GOOGLE REQUIRES CLIENT_SECRETS.JSON FROM GOOGLE WHICH WAS REMOVED FROM THIS REPO FOR PRIVACY REASONS

 From here you can do the following:

 1) Login using your google account or create new users in order to log in